cheina97/liqo-network-docs/pages/crds/ip.md

 This mechanism is useful for leaf-to-leaf communication because cluster A is unaware of the pod CIDR used by cluster C. Cluster B exposes cluster C's pods to A using the IP resource.

-IP resources are managed by [a controller](https://github.com/liqotech/liqo/blob/978cc2ce96105507923dd167528946da4413804d/pkg/gateway/remapping/ip_controller.go) that creates firewall configurations (fwcfg) for the gateways.
+IP resources are managed by [a controller](https://github.com/liqotech/liqo/blob/978cc2ce96105507923dd167528946da4413804d/pkg/gateway/remapping/ip_controller.go) that creates these [firewall configurations](../crds/firewall.md#name-remap-ipmapping-gw) (fwcfg) for the gateways.

+## Masquerade

+Please note that the firewall configurations created by the IP controller is applied by default inside the gateway pods.
+If you want to apply them on the nodes, you need to set the `spec.masquerade` field to `true` in the IP resource.
+This can be useful if you want to create an IP resource to expose a service outside the Cluster.

 ## \<tenant-name\>-unknown-source